Why Most SEO Revenue Reports Lie (And How SKU-Level Attribution Fixes It)

 Common Attribution Models and Their Gaps

-Consider an example: Your SEO campaign drives 100 conversions worth $10,000.
+Consider an example.
+Your SEO campaign drives 100 conversions worth $10,000.
 Standard models celebrate this win.
 But if 60 of those conversions were low-margin clearance items (15% margin) and 40 were high-margin products (60% margin), the actual profit picture changes dramatically.
 The clearance sales contributed $900 in margin while premium products delivered $2,400.
+Well, roughly, that’s before you net out fulfillment and the return reserve, but you get the shape of it.
 Without SKU-level margin data, attribution models can’t distinguish between profitable growth and revenue that barely covers costs.

-This gap becomes critical when optimizing keyword portfolios, content strategies, or channel budgets.
+Which matters most when you’re optimizing keyword portfolios, content strategies, or channel budgets.
 A keyword ranking for cheap accessories might generate impressive revenue numbers while a longer-tail query attracting buyers of premium goods delivers better returns.
 Standard attribution sees only the transaction total, missing the strategic signal that drives sustainable profitability.

 Why Top-Line Revenue Misleads SEO Strategy